arseniyturin/arseniyturin/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on developing small web-services with Python and Flask
+- 🔭 I’m currently working on developing Twitter App for Topic Modeling and User Segmentation
 - 🌱 I’m currently learning concurrency in Python
 - 📫 How to reach me: arseniy.ny@gmail.com